Tachyonic dark energy- Constraints from current observations: Tachyon Cosmology

 Defining $\lambda=\frac{\phi_0}{\phi_a}$, the evolution equations reduce to the following set of coupled differential equations

 with the condition that $\mid H_0 \phi_0 \psi^\prime \mid <1$,

 where the superscript prime denotes the derivative with respect to the variable $x$.
 We solve the system of differential equations (\ref{differ}) and compare the theoretical predictions with the observational data.
 We choose the initial time $t_{in}=t_0$, corresponding to the present epoch.
 We define a dimensionless field variable $\psi=\phi/\phi_0$.
-We also set $x=x_0=0.7$ at the present time and this specific choice does not affect the final results.
+As the subsequent analysis considers only data with \( z < 2.5 \), one finds that for fixed parameter values, the results are essentially insensitive to $x_0$, remaining nearly identical in the vicinity of $z = 0$.
+Therefore we set $x = x_0 = 0.7$ at the present time, noting that this choice does not affect the final results.
 The initial conditions at $x=x_0$ are $y(x_0) = 1$, $\psi(x_0) = 1$,

 From eq. \ref{differ}, it is evident that the parameters $H_0$ and $\phi_0$ appear only in the combination $H_0 \phi_0$, indicating a degeneracy between them, and we can define a new parameter $\delta = H_0 \phi_0$.
 Furthermore, we neglect the contribution of radiation by setting $\Omega_r = 0$.